-Sure James is only 3-5 in finals, but when you look at just raw numbers, you will find that James’ eight foes in the NBA Finals entered the playoffs with a combined .764 winning percentage to Jordan’s .746.
-Look at just this season: The Golden State Warriors brought three All-NBA players in Stephen Curry, Kevin Durant and Draymond Green, plus a fourth all-star and All-NBA snub in Klay Thompson.
+Sure James is only 4-6 in the finals, but when you look at just raw numbers, you will find that James’ eight foes in the NBA Finals entered the playoffs with a combined .764 winning percentage to Jordan’s .746.
+The Golden State Warriors a few years back brought three All-NBA players in Stephen Curry, Kevin Durant and Draymond Green, plus a fourth all-star and All-NBA snub in Klay Thompson.
 Jordan never faced a team with that much firepower ever!
 The Warriors’ addition of Kevin Durant would have been like the 1992 Trail Blazers, after losing to the Bulls, then going out and getting Hakeem Olajuwon.
 The Warriors won more games than any team in NBA history last year and James still beat them, so they had to go out and add the second-best player in the league to beat the Cavs.

 I don’t think this point can even be argued.
 Inside the three-point line, James has shot over 54% for his career, while Jordan was around 51%.
 Now, it is true Jordan took a lot more shots and defenders could hand-check him, which gives Jordan fans an argument, but they also forget that teams couldn’t play a zone defense against Jordan, either.